 In the example below, when the user clicks “Submit”, a spinner briefly appears before the app shows the success state.
-Checkmark animation makes users feel like the process has been completed successfully.
+A checkmark animation makes users feel like the process has been completed successfully.

-There are always a number of processes happening backstage in your app (e.g. data is being downloaded from the server, calculations are taking place).
+There are always a number of processes happening backstage in your app (e.g. data is being downloaded from the server, calculations are taking place, etc.).
 Such operations always take some time.

-A well-designed animation, such as a “Skeleton Screen” in the example below (left), can be used to replace an annoying spinning load indicator (right), which basically just reminds the user that they’re still waiting.
+A well-designed animation, such as a “wireframe screen” in the example below (left), can be used to replace a spinning load indicator (right), which basically just reminds the user that they’re still waiting.

 A well-known animation for this group is the “pull down to refresh,” which initiates a process of content updates on mobile devices.
-Pull-to-refresh animation should match the design outline of the app — if the app is minimal, the animation should be as well.
+Pull-to-refresh animations should match the design outline of the app—if the app is minimalistic in design, the animation should be as well.

 Animation can guide and teach the user how to interact with the interface.